-In Poland, I once visited a market and spent the equivalent of $1 USD on sandwich meat, two large rolls, a piece of fruit, and two cans of soft drink.
-That might not be possible these days, but supermarket prices are usually less expensive than buying the same food in a restaurant.
+Supermarket prices are usually less expensive than buying the same food in a restaurant.
 You know that's true at home, so it should be no surprise that the same structure exists almost everywhere else.

 Picnics and meals on a train or bus can be memorable, too.
 The scenery outside your window or in that lovely park usually beats what a restaurant has to offer.

-Tip #5: Ask the locals for advice.
+Ask the Locals for Advice

 In Venice, there are several high-profile restaurants near the Rialto Bridge that cater mostly to tourists.
 Some are in small alleys, which makes the tourist feel as if he or she has "discovered" a restaurant.